Would You Rather (film): Plot

 Amidst the chaos, Lucas creates a distraction, and everyone except Amy attempts to escape.
 However, Cal is shot and killed during the escape attempt.
 Julian chases Iris and tries to rape her but she stabs him in the leg with the ice pick.
 Dr. Barden, regretting his decision to involve Iris, tries to save her, only to be killed by Bevans.
-Iris is brought back to the game, and Shepard apologizes for his son's behavior, even mentioning his wife's passing.
+Iris is brought back to the game, and Shepard apologizes for his son's behavior, mentioning his wife's passing and saying that due to Julian's mother dying he has been lacking restraint.

-The third round presents a choice between being submerged underwater for two minutes or picking a task from a card.
+The third round presents a choice between being submerged underwater in a barrel for two minutes or picking a task from a card.
 Peter's card leads to his death from a heart attack caused by an explosive firecracker, which blows his hand apart.
 Lucas slits his own eyeball with a razor as required by his card but survives.
 Iris chooses the barrel and survives, while Amy, who once witnessed her husband drown their daughter, pulls a card that doubles the required time to four minutes submerged underwater, and is forced into the barrel and drowns after not getting a chance to take a deep breath first.

 In the final round, only Iris and Lucas remain.
 Iris is given the choice to kill Lucas and win the game or spare him, resulting in no reward for either of them.
-After hesitation, Lucas tries to tell Iris about his goal in the game, only for her to fatally shot him, making Iris win the game after all the twisted stages.
+After hesitation, Lucas tries to tell Iris about his goal in the game, only for her to fatally shoot him, making Iris win the game after all the twisted stages.
 Shepard declares her the champion, providing her with a bag of money to cover Raleigh's treatment and more.
 He reveals that a bone marrow donor has already been found for Raleigh in Romania.

-However, upon returning home, Iris discovers that Raleigh has committed suicide via overdosing on his medicine, feeling like a burden.
-She realizes that the horrific acts she committed to win the money were all in vain.
-Overwhelmed with despair, Iris cries for the loss of her brother and the meaningless nature of her victory.
+Upon returning home, Iris discovers that Raleigh has committed suicide by overdosing on his medicine.
+Realizing that the horrific acts she committed to win the money were all in vain, Iris cries over the loss of her brother and the meaningless nature of her victory.

 Production

 Principal photography on Would You Rather began in July 2011.
 It was filmed on location in Pasadena, Woodland Hills, and Los Angeles, California.

+Crispin Glover was originally cast as Shepard Lambrick, but exited the role a few weeks before filming began.